tanmay-pathak/wordle/readme.md

 ### Deployment

-tudle is deployed on Vercel.
+Wordle with Friends is deployed on Vercel.
 You can deploy your own instance by following these steps:

 1. **Deploy to Vercel**:
    - Connect your GitHub repository to Vercel.